Executive Committee

 Natasha Watkins, Secretary

-Natasha Watkins received a B.B.A. in Finance from Howard University, an M.B.A from Marymount University and an M.S.W from Catholic University.
-Natasha Watkins has been a management consultant for over 25 years working with both commercial and government clients.
-Mrs. Watkins also has a company, Your Life Onward, that allows her to work with 1:1 with clients to achieve their best personally, mentally and emotionally.
-Natasha and her family live in Chevy Chase, DC.
-She is an active member of the Washington DC Alumnae Chapter of Delta Sigma Theta Sorority Inc and the Washington DC Chapter of Jack and Jill of America.
+Natasha Watkins received a B.B.A. in Finance from Howard University, an M.B.A. from Marymount University, and an M.S.W. from Catholic University.
+Natasha Watkins is a clinical therapist who works with patients to address their emotional health needs and enhance their overall well-being.
+She is an active member of the Washington DC Alumnae Chapter of Delta Sigma Theta Sorority Inc. and the Washington DC Chapter of Jack and Jill of America.
 She also serves on the Selection Committee for the Williams-Franklin Scholarship Foundation.
+Natasha is originally from Brooklyn, NY, and lives with her family in Chevy Chase, DC.

 Jeffery D. Kennerly, Treasurer